Free ebook offering step-by-step guidance and tools to set up your performance management system.

 The 9-box talent grid is an incredible tool for effective performance management and succession planning.
 The results from the 9 box talent grid can help organizations map out their talent effectively.

-In order to use the 9 box talent grid effectively, leaders need to understand what each slot on the 9-box talent matrix stands for.
+In order to use the 9 box talent grid effectively, leaders need to understand what each slot on the 9-box talent management matrix stands for.
 So now, we will explore what an employee’s position on the 9-box employee assessment needs and what a leader can do to improve that employee’s standing.

 1. Low Potential, Low Performance: Bad Hires(Bottom Left)